-How much Exercise does a Bichon Frise and Yorkshire Terrier mix need?
+How much Exercise do a Bichon Frise and Yorkshire Terrier mix need?

-Since they’re small dogs, the Bichon Frise and Yorkshire Terrier mix only needs a moderate amount of activity and daily exercise.
+Since they’re small dogs, the Bichon Frise and Yorkshire Terrier mix only need a moderate amount of activity and daily exercise.

 They are naturally active and energetic, so you can use that as an opportunity to enjoy a variety of activities with them both indoors and outside.